imaginereplay/replay/docs/SoloStaking.md

 - 20,000 TFUEL + additional to cover gas fees : This amount is required to cover cross-chain transfers that require TFUEL.
 Additional gas fees is to perform deposit stake transaction.
 - At least 1 RPLAY token :)

+If you want to follow the Docker approach, head [here](https://github.com/imaginereplay/subchain-docker) instead.
+Below steps are for setting up the Mainnet and Subchain on host machne.

 ## Setup (Run once)

 First, please make sure the following software are installed on your machine: